storj/docs/code/Database.md

 2. Add a new `migrate.Step` into the migrations list, modifying the previous database state to match the new one.
 The migration version must be incremented by `1` from previous.
 3. Add a new `testdata/*.v<N>.sql`, where `N` is the specific migration step.
 4. If there are new tables, then add a `-- NEW DATA --` and insert rows to the new tables.

+See [How to add a new table to Satellite.DB](Satellite-how-to-new-table) for more detailed instructions.